hcuffy/written-articles/AARs/CodeCamp.md

 2. I mentioned before they added over 400 new challenges and believe me there are enough challenges to keep you busy for a while.
 You can always tackle those as they teach you different things.

-3. Search Github for some opensource projects and contribute to those.
+3. Search Github for some Open-source projects and contribute to those.
 But again, this is more for seasoned developers and only makes sense if the project you chose has some sort of mentor or maintainer.

 4. Start a project of your own or solve a problem for someone who needs a solution.
 This is a good option to get the creative juices flowing and will most likely be the most fun.
 But even if it is fun don’t forget to plan it out.